 - In the second case, neither party sends their assets in the settlement window and they receive their collateral back.

 - In case three, the maker sends their assets to the taker, but the taker does not send their assets to the maker, thereby allowing the maker to spend the taker’s collateral.

 - In cases four, the taker sends their assets to the maker, but the maker does not send their assets to the taker, thereby allowing the taker to spend the maker’s collateral.

-The following flowchart outlines each of these cases as well as the motivations for both makers and takers on Borderless.
+The following flowchart outlines each of the above outcomes as well as the motivations for both makers and takers on Borderless.